 In the course of his career Terry has represented many high profile alleged criminals, celebrities, sports stars and other members of the Legal Profession, including many lawyers.
 In 2010 Terry took an appeal in a speeding case to the High Court, which many alleged “Road Traffic Solicitors” thought he would lose and end many of the points that they raise.
 Famously, not only did he win the appeal and have his client’s conviction quashed but he also, very unusually in Scotland, gained his client’s expenses from the Crown!
 The courage of his conviction was also shown when Terry was faced with a speeding allegation against him!
 Who would he instruct?
 Answer: he did it himself and used a very novel route to secure an acquittal!
 He understands and has first hand experience of your problems!

 Charlie McCusker is the founding partner of our firm and a highly experienced road traffic lawyer.
-As a director Charlie oversees operations as well as appearing in court on a daily basis.
+As a consultant, Charlie provides valuable input to our operation as well as appearing in court on a daily basis.
 He has over 30 years experience in the Scottish criminal court system.
 Charlie is renowned for his tenacious approach to court work and his unwavering dedication to clients.
 He has represented accused in many high profile cases in his time in practice.
 He is a former Dean of the Royal Faculty of Procurators of Paisley and has been a tutor to post graduate students of the Diploma in legal practice at Glasgow University since 2010.

 As well as being a skilled lawyer Charlie is a highly regarded philanthropist.
 He is the founding trustee of the Beanfeast Charity for Children, which has donated over £700,000 to many children’s charities.
 Charlie himself has raised much of the money through participation in running, swimming and cycling endurance events.
 His steely determination to succeed in his sporting and charitable pursuits has always been reflected in his performance in court.